 Not applicable to PT PMA — KBLI 03125 is not viable for foreign-owned entities, so OSS doesn't designate a PMA issuing authority.
 Smaller-scale registrations (Micro / Small) for Indonesian operators are typically issued at the Regency / City level.

 Beyond the NIB, KBLI 03125 carries 1 PB UMKU permits across 1 sector regulator: Marine & Fisheries (1).
-Most operations only need 2-4 of these — the relevant set depends on which specific activities you actually perform; Emerhub maps the right subset before filing.
+Most operations only need 2-4 of these.
+The relevant set depends on which specific activities you actually perform; Emerhub maps the right subset before filing.
+See the full PB UMKU list for per-permit detail and regulator routing.

 KBLIs in the same subgroup 0312: 03121 (Fishing for Finned Fish in Inland Waters); 03122 (Crustacean Capture in Inland Waters); 03123 (Class Name Mollusca Capture in Freshwater Areas); 03124 (Capture/Collection of Aquatic Plants in Inland Waters); 03126 (Capture of Ornamental Fish in Freshwater Areas).
 These are closely related activities — see the related-codes section below for full list.